 When to switch from kitten food to cat food

-Knowing when to make the switch from kitten food to cat food can be challenging as different breeds reach maturity at different ages.
-Most cats are considered to be kittens until around 12 months of age, but for some bigger breeds, like the Maine Coon, it can take around 18 - 24 months for them to reach adulthood.
+Knowing how long should cats eat kitten food forcan be challenging because different breeds reach maturity at different ages.
+Most cats are considered to be kittens until around 12 months of age, but for some bigger breeds, like 7 of the largest cat breeds in the world, it can take around 18 to 24 months for them to reach adulthood.

 Get the best advice, tips and top tech for your beloved Pets